visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 In fact, if you write out raw binary files, you will have zero external dependencies.

 The remainder of this Xdmf documentation consists of a description of the file format, a simple example, and then more complex examples of the different mesh types.
-The examples consist of C++ code fragments that write out Xdmf files directly.

 The official Xdmf file format specification and description can be found `here <https://xdmf.org/index.php/Main_Page>`_.